porcupines/porcupines.github.io/_posts/2021-04-23-how-does-eo-work.md

 categories: eo update
 ---

-Ermergent Order Ltd (EO) is raising funds to purchase real estate for the sole use and benefit of the Fraternal Order of Porcupines (FOP), based out of Manchester, New Hampshire.
+Ermergent Order Ltd (EO) is raising funds to purchase real estate for the sole use and benefit of slected organizations.
+Our first selected organization is the
+Fraternal Order of Porcupines (FOP), based out of Manchester, New Hampshire, so we'll use the FOP as our example.
 Upon purchasing real estate, EO will assume management of that real estate and rent it to the FOP exclusively.
 This ensures that the FOP will have a permanent facility (or facilities) for the benefit of the liberty community.